You can use the following file systems:

 Of course, arbitrating read/write requests from such numbers of nodes to individual files will take some more time than accessing local disks.
 That's why you sometimes see (hopefully short) “hiccups” when doing a

-ls -l or the like.
+ls -l or similar commands.

 The local disks inside the nodes are usually SATA drives with